thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 * The optional `element-name-map` (0) MUST NOT be set by a producer and MUST be ignored by a consumer.

-A single CoMID can carry more than one Identity Claim at a time, for example to efficiently supply batches of verification keys associated with a given device class.
+A single CoMID can carry one or more Identity Claims, for example to efficiently supply batches of verification keys associated with a given device class.
 All the Identity Claims that are found in a CoMID MUST be associated with the same Implementation ID, encoded in the root CoMID as described in